 Termination

-• During Probation: An employer can end an employee’s contract during probation but must give at least 14 days’ notice.
-This notice period allows the employee enough time to either make plans to leave the UAE or find a new job.
+- During Probation: An employer may terminate an employee’s contract, but must give at least 14 days’ notice.
+This notice period allows the employee sufficient time to either plan to leave the UAE or find a new job.

 Employee Rights